-- Several studies have talked about the use of technology in the learning process, and this study agrees with these studies regarding the methodology in the use of technology in learning. - The problem with students was that they did not know how to deal with fractions, not because they were not familiar with economic concepts in terms of demand and supply. - The finding of this study showed that using computer software in learning fraction has been effective.
-This was shown through the improved in (Mean score, fraction error rate) of the experimental students group. - Experimental group performed better when using the Software than control group that used the traditional teaching method.
+The finding of this study showed that using computer software in learning fraction has been effective.
+This was shown through the improved in (Mean score, fraction error rate) of the experimental students group.
+Experimental group performed better when using the Software than control group that used the traditional teaching method.
 In addition, using software enhanced the concepts of fraction understanding for experimental group.

-I advise the PPU University and College of applied professions to give the math course - which is compulsory course - to students before economics course, or to be in conjunction with it.

-I advise also to use this Software or other similar Software to teach mathematics through the use of enterprising learning not only for economic course but also for all courses.
+All students take a math course at the college, which is a compulsory course.
+I advise the college to give this course to the students before the economics course, or to be in conjunction with it, and also to use this Software or other similar Software to teach mathematics through the use of enterprising learning.